About zero waste

 - Global demand for raw materials and energy is accelerating at an alarming rate.
 Sources of virgin materials (such as rare earth metals) are running out.
 The costs of energy, food and materials are rising fast.

-- Shrinking landfill space will restrict this disposal route for more types of residual waste, so alternatives have to be found.
+- Landfill space is running out and certain materials are being banned from landfill altogether.
 Meanwhile, concern about climate-changing emissions will increase the pressure on inefficient use and processing of materials.